NTMC-Community/MatchZoo/README.md

 For detailed usage, such as model persistence, evaluation, please check our documention: [English](https://matchzoo.readthedocs.io/en/2.0/?badge=2.0) [中文](https://matchzoo.readthedocs.io/zh/latest/)

-If you're interested in the cutting-edge research progress, please take a look at [awaresome neural models-for semantic match](https://github.com/NTSC-Community/awaresome-neural-models-for-semantic-match).
+If you're interested in the cutting-edge research progress, please take a look at [awaresome neural models for semantic match](https://github.com/NTSC-Community/awaresome-neural-models-for-semantic-match).